Opportunities

 Visiting Fellow and Researcher programme

-The Centre operates a Visitor programme to allow academics and practitioners to come to Cambridge to conduct their research, participate in events such as the Talking Animals, Law & Philosophy series, as well as to collaborate informally with members of the Centre and the University more broadly.
-Funding is available to cover accommodation costs and contribute toward travel expenses.
+The Centre operates Visiting Fellow and Visiting Researcher programmes to allow academics and practitioners to come to Cambridge to conduct their research, participate in events such as the Talking Animals, Law & Philosophy series, as well as to collaborate informally with members of the Centre and the University more broadly.

 More opportunities